neondatabase/website/content/docs/guides/logical-replication-postgres.md

 ---
-title: Replicate data to Postgres
+title: Replicate data with Airbyte
-subtitle: Learn how to replicate data from Neon to an external Postgres database
+subtitle: Learn how to replicate data from Neon with Airbyte
 enableTableOfContents: true
 isDraft: true
 ---